balena-io/docs/pages/learn/develop/runtime.md

 ### Public device URLS

 Balena currently exposes port 80 for web forwarding.
-To enable web forwarding on a specific device, navigate to the device's **actions** tab on the \{{ $names.cloud.lower \}} dashboard and select the `Enable a public URL for this device` button.
+To enable web forwarding on a specific device, navigate to the device's **actions** tab on the balenaCloud dashboard and select the `Enable a public URL for this device` button.
 For more information about device URLs see the [Device Management Page](../../../management/devices/#enable-public-device-url)

 Running a server listening on port 80 with public device URL enabled will allow you to serve content from the device to the world.
 Here is an example of an [express.js](https://expressjs.com/) server which will serve to the devices URL.